IMPACT PARTNERS

 Our City Circle Impact Partners

-Our aim is to grow an ongoing friendship with our Impact Partners.
-We desire to learn from their experience and work, as well as elevate their voices and those in their community of service.
+Our aim is to grow ongoing friendships with our Impact Partners.
+We strive to learn from their experience and work while elevating their voices and those of the communities they serve.

-We seek to build a trusting relationship with our Impact Partners.
-We believe the leaders of these organizations are best suited to discern how to allocate and utilize the unrestricted funds we offer whether for programs, payroll or printer ink.
+We seek to build trusting relationships with our Impact Partners.
+We believe these organizations' leaders are best suited to determine how to allocate and utilize our unrestricted funds—whether for programs, payroll, or printer ink.

-We commit to continued communication to stay abreast of their work and ask for annual reporting.
+We commit to maintaining open communication to stay informed about their work, requesting only annual reporting.

 How do we find our Impact Partners?